 Keep an eye out for the following 3 sources:

-Referral — traffic coming from sources such as social media profiles.Drops in traffic here may be because your call to action buttons on your social media profiles are not clear enough or maybe you need to increase your posting frequency to receive more links
+Referral — traffic coming from sources such as social media profiles.Drops in traffic here may be because your call to action buttons on your social media profiles are not clear enough or maybe you need to increase your posting frequency to receive more links back to your website.

 So these are the 4 must-have digital marketing skills any Small Business Owner should be acquiring to save you time in your busy week.

 However, if you find yourself caught for time or you would like some help in getting started with your digital marketing then contact me.
 I’d be happy to help.

 Tel: 01 230 3645